 My program of research aims to translate findings from human laboratory studies to the development of novel, innovative, and efficacious therapeutic interventions for Substance Use Disorders.
 Specifically, my interests include two distinct but interrelated lines of research: (1) the influence of executive function deficits on addictive behaviors and emerging therapeutic modalities that target these deficits and (2) the bi-directional relationship between psychopathology and addiction.
-I am Principal Investigator of a National Institutes of Health sponsored clinical trial studying the ability of cognitive training combined with neuromodulation of the left dorsolateral prefrontal cortex to improve executive function deficits as they relate to addictive behaviors.
-You can read more about my ongoing clinical trial and find a link to a list of my published research below:
+I recently completed a National Institutes of Health sponsored clinical trial studying the ability of cognitive training combined with neuromodulation of the left dorsolateral prefrontal cortex to improve executive function deficits as they relate to addictive behaviors.
+You can read more about my published research below:

 Lechner, W. V., Sidhu, N. K., Kittaneh, A. A., & Anand, A. (2019).
 Interventions with potential to target executive function deficits in addiction: current state of the literature.
 Curr Opin Psychol, 30, 24-28. doi:10.1016/j.copsyc.2019.01.017